 Poor compliance with the rules and regulations surrounding your tax affairs i.e. fines and late filing of paperwork.
 HMRC will also take into consideration your line of business and their history of meeting TTP arrangements.
 It only makes sense really that they are going to be less likely to affectively "lend" to business that are deemed high risk.

 What if HMRC does not accept a time to pay deal you can afford?
-Now they want faster repayment!

 If you have tried on your own to establish a Time to Pay arrangement and it has been rejected, you should conduct a turnaround advisor immediately.
 They will conduct an audit of your financial situation including a statement of affairs and a financial forecast.

-If this offer of a Time to Pay arrangement is refused, but the company is viable, your advisor may suggest issuing a company voluntary arrangement (CVA).
+If this offer of a Time to Pay arrangement is refused, but the company is viable, your advisor may suggest proposing a company voluntary arrangement (CVA).
 This is a formal insolvency tool used to restructure businesses, debts and recover from cash flow issues.

 Sometimes the threat of insolvency, in the form of a CVA, can push HMRC to accept a Time to Pay agreement.
 This is because with a CVA the return will be over a 3–5 year period, and may not cover the whole debt.
 Also, if the business did eventually become insolvent, HMRC may be left with nothing at all.
 Therefore, it is possible to persuade HMRC that a Time to Pay agreement is the best way to ensure it recovers all of the company's outstanding taxes within a reasonable time frame.

 Even if a CVA does not encourage HMRC to accept your offer, it may be exactly what your business needs.
-Here's one example of where the rejection of a Time to Pay agreement benefited one of our clients immensely:
+Here's one example below of where the rejection of a Time to Pay agreement benefited one of our clients immensely: